 Generally, I’m in favor of making jam without added boxed pectin, but sometimes that’s just not possible.
 Pectin is a part of a fruit’s structure, but it’s just not part of a dandelion flower’s structure.

 In the past, I’ve used other techniques to get the jam to gel, including citrus seed pectin and green apple pectin.
 Both are extracted from fruits at home and then used to gel jams and jellies.
-The problem is, while they can help low pectin fruits gel, they’re not really designed to gel flower jellies which have absolutely no pectin of their own.
+The problem is, while they can help low pectin fruits gel, they’re not really designed to gel flower jellies that have absolutely no pectin of their own.

 When making dandelion jelly, you’re going to have to add boxed pectin of some sort.
-There are a lot of choices out there, and each of them set to a different finished jelly texture (and will require different amounts of sugar).
+There are a lot of choices out there, and each of them will set to a different finished jelly texture (and will require different amounts of sugar).

 - Sure-Jell ~ The most common type of pectin available, it requires a good bit of sugar to set jam.
-You’ll need a minimum of 4 cups fo sugar to properly set 4 cups of dandelion tea, resulting in 6 cups of finished dandelion jelly.
+You’ll need a minimum of 4 cups of sugar to properly set 4 cups of dandelion tea, resulting in 6 cups of finished dandelion jelly.

 - Liquid Pectin ~ Little pouches of already liquified pectin are preferred by some for convenience.
 I avoid them because they contain preservatives (sodium benzoate) and liquid pectin requires substantially more sugar to gel.
 Use 2 pouches of liquid pectin (1 full box) along with a full 7 cups of sugar for every 4 cups of dandelion tea.